fyw4/fyw4/README.md

 ## Hi there,my name is Qingchuan Wang（王晴川） 👋

-·🌱 I’m currently learning：C/C++、Qt、Data Structures and Algorithms、Embedded Development 、Math、Principle of Automatic Control
+·🌱 I’m currently learning：

+C/C++、Qt、Data Structures and Algorithms、Embedded Development 、Math、Principle of Automatic Control

 ·📫 Contract me by:

 [CSDN blog](https://blog.csdn.net/wangqingchuan92)

 [weibo](https://weibo.com/u/2166554557?is_all=1)

 e-mail：wangqingchuan92@126.com

-·🎓 my education degree：master's degree of Control Engineering, Dalian Maritime University
+·🎓 my education degree：

+master's degree of Control Engineering, Dalian Maritime University

-·🔭 I’m currently working on：Now working for CRRC DALIAN INSTITUE CO.,LTD
+·🔭 I’m currently working on：

+Now working for CRRC DALIAN INSTITUE CO.,LTD

-·📚 my reading hobbies：Reading more about computer works、Financial books、History books、Fiction and so on.
+·📚 my reading hobbies：

+Reading more about computer works、Financial books、History books、Fiction and so on.

 <!--
 **fyw4/fyw4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.